Welcome to The Retired Investor

 (2) Estimated asset class over/under valuations and updated market stress indicators (e.g., levels of uncertainty, herding, liquidity, and credit risk.

-(4) In between monthly publications, we publish flash updates — on our blog, on our LinkedIn page, via email, and via our Twitter @indexllc — if and when we obtain high value information that results in a substantial change to a forecast probability.
+(5) In between monthly publications, we publish flash updates — on our LinkedIn page, via email, and via our Twitter @indexllc — if and when we obtain high value information that results in a substantial change to a forecast probability.

 You can download a free sample copy of a recent issue to get a better understanding of what we provide subscribers each month.

-In our free Research Library you can browse our curated content on a wide range of issues affecting medium and long-term asset class valuations, including technological, environmental, economic, national security, social, demographic, political, and financial market trends and uncertainties, as well as potential "grey swan" wildcards like infectious disease, cyber, and large-scale electromagnetic events.
+And in our free Research Library you can learn more about critical uncertainties that drive medium and long-term asset class valuations, including technological, environmental, economic, national security, social, demographic, political, and financial market trends and uncertainties, as well as potential "grey swan" wildcards like infectious disease, cyber, and large-scale electromagnetic events.